REGION_ID is an abbreviated code that Google assigns

 correspond to a country or province, even though some region IDs may appear

 similar to commonly used country and province codes.
 Including

 REGION_ID.r in App Engine URLs is optional for

 existing apps and will soon be required for all new apps.

 To ensure a smooth transition, we are slowly updating App Engine to use region IDs.
 If we haven't updated your Google Cloud project yet, you won't see a region ID for your app.
 Since the ID is optional for existing apps, you don't need to update URLs or make other changes once the region ID is available for your existing apps.

 Learn more about region IDs.

-Security is a core feature of the Google Cloud Platform, but there are still steps you should take to protect your App Engine app and identify vulnerabilities.
+Security is a core feature of the Google Cloud, but there are still steps you should take to protect your App Engine app and identify vulnerabilities.

 Use HTTPS requests to access to your App Engine app securely.
 Depending on how your app is configured, you have the following options:

 httpsURL prefix to send HTTPS request to the